-The L6599 is a double-ended controller specific for the resonant half-bridge topology.
-It provides 50% complementary duty cycle: the high-side switch and the low-side switch are driven ON 180° out-of-phase for exactly the same time.
+The L6599A is an improved revision of the previous L6599.
+It is a double-ended controller specific for the series-resonant half-bridge topology.
+It provides 50% complementary duty cycle: the high-side switch and the low-side switch are driven ON/OFF 180° out-of-phase for exactly the same time.
 Output voltage regulation is obtained by modulating the operating frequency.
-A fixed dead-time inserted between the turn-OFF of one switch and the turn-ON of the other one guarantees soft-switching and enables high-frequency operation.
+A fixed dead-time inserted between the turn-off of one switch and the turn-on of the other one guarantees soft-switching and enables high-frequency operation.

-To drive the high-side switch with the bootstrap approach, the IC incorporates a high-voltage floating structure able to withstand more than 600V with a synchronous-driven high-voltage DMOS that replaces the external fast-recovery bootstrap diode.
+To drive the high-side switch with the bootstrap approach, the IC incorporates a high-voltage floating structure able to withstand more than 600 V with a synchronous-driven high-voltage DMOS that replaces the external fast-recovery bootstrap diode.